 A racquet in every hand!
 A smile on every face!

-The Jump Start QuickStart model is straightforward – TRAIN, EQUIP and SUPPORT self-sustaining QuickStart Programs in public schools, parks & recreation departments, private schools, Boys & Girls Clubs.
+The Jump Start QuickStart model is straightforward – TRAIN, EQUIP and SUPPORT self-sustaining QuickStart Tennis programs in public schools, parks & recreation departments, private schools, Boys & Girls Clubs.
 YMCAs and other youth-centric community organizations.

 Equipment: QCV requests grants and solicits sponsorships and donations to fund QuickStart equipment grants.
-When a school commits to teaching QuickStart and agrees to write a thank-you note to donors who make the equipment grant possible, QCV provides the school with QuickStart equipment consisting of 36 racquets, 36 foam balls, 36 felt balls and two portable nets.
+When a school commits to teaching QuickStart and agrees to write a thank-you note to donors who make the equipment grant possible, QCV provides the school with QuickStart equipment consisting of racquets, foam and felt balls and portable nets.
 No tennis courts required!
+Some free equipment is now (2018) available through Net Generation, the USTA's new initiative to grow youth tennis.

 Support: QCV is only a phone call away and ready to help out with a variety of tennis- and school-related issues.
 Through STEP UP for QuickStart!
 QCV encourages parents, grandparents, community volunteers and parent-teacher organizations to get involved in tennis at school as volunteers and providers of financial support for ongoing QuickStart Tennis programs at schools.

-Because of QCV more than 95,000 kids in 206 schools now have the opportunity to learn to play tennis because of Jump Start QuickStart, and that doesn't even count the six grades that have moved on since we started.
+Because of QCV more than 95,000 kids in 207 schools now have the opportunity to learn to play tennis because of Jump Start QuickStart, and that doesn't even count the seven grades that have moved on since we started.

 For more information about School Tennis, contact us at: email@example.com